sergeysychov/behaviour_inject/README.md

 # Behaviour Inject for Unity3d #

-This is very simple inversion of control tool for unity MonoBehaviour.
+This is inversion of control tool for unity MonoBehaviour.
+And it's simple and easy to use as a wooden stick.
+It provides basic features of reflective dependency injection:
+- resolving interfaces;
+- easy injection to MonoBehaviour properties;
+- poco object autocomposition with constructor injection;
+- using factories;

 ## How to ##